Peanhua/plortz/documentation/implementation.md

 ### The main goal: produce terrains
 The terrains can be generated via scripting, but to script, one has to know good parameters and tool combinations to use.
-Thus the users are going to use the interactive user interface and its operating speed is important, user should not need to wait for minutes or hours for an operation to complete.
+Thus the users are going to use the graphical interactive user interface and its operating speed is important, user should not need to wait for minutes or hours for an operation to complete.
 Instead the operations should be near real-time.
 According to Nielsen, the operations should take less than 1 second, but a maximum of 10 seconds is tolerable: [Response Times: The 3 Important Limits by Jakob Nielsen](https://www.nngroup.com/articles/response-times-3-important-limits/).

 The size of the terrain has a large impact because most tools operate on the whole terrain.
 The game in question greatly affects how large terrain is required, affecting factors include what kind of world the game depicts, how the world is viewed, and what kind of rendering techniques are used.
 Some games might have one large terrain spanning several square kilometers, with lot's of detail.
 Some games might have streaming and/or level system so that the size of a single terrain remains small, tens of square meters.
 If the terrain is viewed from the ground level, more detail is required than when viewing from higher altitudes.
 Some kind of middle ground is taken here, reference terrain size shall be 1024x1024 tiles.